itaibenjy/3D-Rubiks-Cube/README.md

   * D' - turn the down face counterclockwise (D key)

 ## Little optimization
-* Only rendering the 3 faces of the cube that are "closest" to the user, if we look at the cube we can see that no matter what position the cube is at, we can only see 3 faces of the cube (the 3 faces that are "closest" to the user), because rendering to the screen has one of the higher computational cost render only half the faces optimize the code and improve the performance.
+* Only rendering the 3 faces of the cube that are "closest" to the user, if we look at the cube we can see that no matter what position the cube is at, we can only see 3 faces of the cube (the 3 faces that are "closest" to the user), because rendering to the screen has one of the higher computational cost, so rendering only half the faces optimize the code and improve the performance.
 * I used python dictionaries a lot because to my knowledge they have good performance and are superior to using a lot of if-else statements.